JuliaGraphics/Luxor.jl/docs/src/examples.md

 The main type (apart from the Drawing) is the Point, an immutable composite type containing `x` and `y` fields.

-## How I use Luxor
+## More complex examples

-Here are some examples of how I use Luxor.
+These examples are more elaborate.

 ### Sector chart